Interns of Cedar Creek Ecosystem Science Reserve

 Our "Location" is the College of Biological Sciences.

 You will be paid $10.00/hour, work approximately 40 hours/week, usually 8 hrs/day, Monday through Friday and perhaps some weekends, depending on the weather.
 The first paycheck usually takes a few weeks to go through payroll, so be sure to bring 2 forms of ID right away (for your paperwork), and plan your finances accordingly.
-The housing for the Dorms (East, West and South) and the Duplex will be $340 per month.
-The tent pad and dorm housing will be $290 per month.
+On site-housing (double occupancy) is available for $210 per month.
 All housing is furnished and contains all kitchen necessities (dishes, pots, pans, etc.).
 Please remember to bring your own bedding, bath towels, and kitchen towels.
-Meals are the responsibility of each intern--remember to come with a little money so you can buy groceries before you get paid.
+Meals are the responsibility of each intern; remember to come with a little money so you can buy groceries before you get paid.

 You may have mail sent to the Cedar Creek address in your name: